Witness an incredible and diverse variety of wildlife in their natural habitat on the islands

-NO SHOWS & CANCELLATIONS: If you cancel the day prior to the tour before 5:00 pm (Lima time), a 10% administration fee (+ the card fee).
-After this time there is a 100% no-show or cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel the day prior to the tour before 5:00 pm (Lima time) or earlier, a 10% administration fee (+ the card fee) will apply.
+After this time, there is a 100% no-show or cancellation fee.

 You must email email@example.com (include the name of the tour and the reservation number) to cancel this tour or to make any changes.